AwalaApp/specs/rs000-core.md

 Its payload plaintext MUST contain the following information:

 - Any [_Parcel Delivery Deauthorizations_ (PDD)](rs002-pki.md#parcel-delivery-deauthorization-pdd) issued by Gateway A's endpoints or Gateway A itself to revoke [PDAs](rs002-pki.md#parcel-delivery-authorization-pda).
-- Binding-level constraints to authenticate the relayer, like expecting a specific _Distinguished Name_ in its client-side TLS certificate.
+- Binding-level constraints to authenticate the relayer, like expecting a specific _Certificate Authority_ in its TLS certificate chain (or equivalent).
+Gateway B MUST close the connection if these constraints are not met.

 The payload plaintext MUST be serialized with [Protocol Buffers v3](https://developers.google.com/protocol-buffers/docs/proto3) using the `CargoCollectionAuthorization` message as defined below: